shibut12/diary-of-a-polyglot-programmer/JavaScript/readme.md

 #### dot `.` notation

-Allows to access named property from an object
+Allows to create, change or access named property from an object.

 ```js
 var cat = {
     name: 'Fluffy',